mkanczugowski/vss/README.md

 Compilation:
 1. Install the Keysight OpenFOAM ([openfoam.com](https://www.openfoam.com/)).
 The code was tested under OF2312, OF2406 and OF2412.
 2. Initialise openfoam environment (e.g. run openfoam2412).
-3. Run Allwmake sript from the src folder.
+3. Run Allwmake script from the src folder.